 Q2: Can you pay off a mortgage early?

 Paying off your mortgage early can save you tens of thousands of dollars in interest because mortgages are often big debts that last for several decades or more.
 Not to mention how liberating it is to not have to worry about a mortgage payment each month.
-Principal and interest are divided when you deliver your monthly check to your mortgage lender.
+Principal and interest are divided when you deliver your monthly check to your mortgage Lender in California.
 A significant percentage of such a payment is used to pay interest at the beginning of the loan.

 More of the payment is used for principal reduction over time.
 Amortization enables the lender to recover a greater amount of their investment within the first few years of repayment.
 Applying extra payments to the principal is the key to paying off your mortgage sooner.
 You shouldn’t necessarily pay off your mortgage early just because you can.
 Mortgage prepayment has benefits and drawbacks.
 But you have to look at the numbers if you truly want to know if it’s a wise choice.